Saturday, December 26, 2020

 The Barbarian is built for strength and is a trooper during the bloodiest of melee battles.
 Stumpy the dwarf is quite strong and also the crafty one of the bunch who uses handy skills to compensate his shortcomings.
 Elves and Wizards are physically weaker but the clever lads of the group.
 They use their brains to cast an array of magical spells without running the risk of having to get up close and personal.

-Whether you're solo or not, there is an option to choose another character instead of heading out as the Lone Ranger.
-It's optional but, there are obvious benefits of having friends accompany you on the journey into the castle's terrors.
-It's here that you can also name your plucky hero and spend cash in the shop to buy weapons, armour, etc. Finally, there is the possibility to nurse a tired adventurer back to full health, but at what cost?
+Whether you're solo or not, there is an option to choose other characters instead of heading out as the Lone Ranger.
+It's optional but, there are benefits of having friends accompany you on the journey into the castle's terrors.
+It's here that you can also name your plucky hero and spend cash in the shop to buy weapons, armour, etc. Finally, there is the possibility of nursing a tired adventurer back to full health, but at what cost?

 I suggest playing with two characters: the Barbarian is rock solid and the Elf is an all-rounder who offers the chance to experiment with magic.
-Umm, okay the Dwarf is a good option especially with traps or if something is blocking the way.
+Umm, the Dwarf is a good option with traps or if something is blocking the way.
 The Wizard?
-Well, superb with spells but a bit too squishy for my liking!
+Well, superb with spells but too squishy for my liking!

 Excellent!!
 His back is turned and he's unaware I'm here so let's kill him.
 Wait, I see a chair...?